 With a combined total of $8.7 billion in funding and grants over a 5-year period, PROTECT offers eligible state DOTs, MPOs, local governments and public authorities the opportunity to fund their highway, transit and port projects via this new program.

 The Carbon Reduction Program Grant is a 5-year, $6.4 billion program created to support transportation improvements that result in carbon emission reductions and develop carbon reduction strategies.
 Funds are administered by the Federal Highway Administration (FHWA) and appropriated to state DOTs by formula.
 The BIL also requires states to develop and submit a carbon reduction plan to FHWA by November 15, 2023 and must update their approved strategy at least once every four years.

-“Local governments are now eligible for the Carbon Reduction Program—which was not the case with the FAST Act—and that opens up opportunities for local governments to go after grants,” says Ben Ritchey, CDM Smith client service leader and technical advisor for grants and funding.
+“Local governments are now eligible for the Carbon Reduction Program—which was not the case with the Fixing America's Surface Transportation Act (FAST Act) and that opens up opportunities for local governments to go after grants,” says Ben Ritchey, CDM Smith client service leader and technical advisor for grants and funding.
 With the creation of the BIL, “65% of funds are now suballocated by population for local government-eligible project priorities,” he explains.

 As its name suggests, sustainability and climate change are the two main policy drivers of the Carbon Reduction Program.
 Projects might include plans to support emissions reduction via multimodal access to public transportation and active modes of transport, bus rapid transit (BRT), vehicle electrification, low-carbon fuels and construction materials, infrastructure-based intelligent transportation systems (ITS), nature-based carbon sequestration, rural broadband internet expansion, complete corridors, and energy-efficient lighting and traffic control devices.